 What is the Patriot's Pen?

 Conducted nationwide, this VFW-sponsored youth essay competition gives students an opportunity to write essays expressing their views on an annual patriotic theme.
-We invite you to join the more than 120,000 students who participated last year in this contest.
+We invite you to join the more than 138,000 students who participated last year in this contest.
 The national winners will receive at least $500.
-The first-place national award is currently $5,000 plus an all-expense paid trip to Washington, D.C., for the winner and a parent or guardian.
+The first place national award is currently $5,000.

 The National Association of Secondary School Principals (NASSP) has again approved this contest for its National Advisory List of Contests and Activities.